-OER implementation in a course could take the form of:
+Materials in a No cost course can take the form of:

 The Faculty OER Toolkit is an information resource about and guide to adapting and adopting Open Educational Resources.
 Included are definitions and examples, information about Creative Commons licensing, and tips on how to adapt and/or adopt OER for classroom use.